harshabelavadi/pong-staged/Stage0/draw-and-animate.md

 ### Scenario: Draw obstacles

 Given: User game-play is in progress; Height, width and co-ordinates of the object to be drawn.
 When: User completes a level.
 Then: The new obstacles are drawn and positioned on given coordinates on the board.

-### Scenario: Display relevant messages when the user starts game-play, completes a level and pauses the game-play
+### Scenario: Display relevant messages

 Given: User game-play has started; User game-play is in progress.
 When: User has either started the game-play or paused the game-play or user completes the level.
 Then: Display relevant messages depending on given scenario with animation.

-### Scenario: Apply different color to background, objects, texts.
+### Scenario: Apply different color to background, objects, texts

 Given: Game is in main menu screen; User game-play has started;
 User game-play is in progress.